-This study was carried out to establish the effect of Early supplier involvement on organizational performance among large manufacturing firms in Uganda.
-The study had three objectives, to determine the extent to which large manufacturing firms in Uganda have adopted the concept of buyer - supplier relationships, to determine the challenges facing buyer - supplier relationships and to determine the effect of buyer supplier relationships on organizational performance.
-This chapter presents the summary of findings for the three objectives mentioned above, the conclusions, recommendations made based on findings and the suggestions on areas that need to be researched as far as this concept is concerned.
+This study was carried out to establish the effect of Supplier involvement on organizational performance in Mukwano Industries Ltd. The study had three objectives, to determine the factors affecting supplier involvement in Mukwano Industries, to determine the level of organizational performance in Mukwano Industries Ltd and to determine the relationship between supplier involvement and organizational performance in Mukwano Industries Ltd. This chapter presents the summary of findings for the three objectives mentioned above, the conclusions, recommendations made based on findings and the suggestions on areas that need to be researched as far as this concept is concerned.

-5.1 Summary of Findings.
+5.1 Summary of Findings

-The study confirmed that Mukwano Industries has embraced the concept of early supplier involvement as it had incorporated most variables in their operations.
+The study confirmed that Mukwano Industries has embraced the concept of supplier involvement as it had incorporated most variables in their operations.
 Mukwano Industries built relationship with its suppliers based on informing sharing, joint decision making and incentive alignment but with most of the emphasis on incentive alignment.
-This revealed that the early supplier involvement was rated high at 2.90.
+This revealed that the supplier involvement was rated high at 2.90.
 However, management is planning to adopt the long term relationship which is more sustainable especially that much of the purchases are on credit.